 • spread bettors can go short more easily

-• spread bettors face leverage risk and financing costs that traditional investors may not face in the same way
+• spread bettors face leverage risk and financing costs that long-term investors may not face in the same way

 What Are the Main Advantages of Spread Betting?

-Spread betting still appeals to many traders for a reason.
-It does offer some real benefits.
+Spread betting appeals to many traders for real reasons.

 Flexibility